-- RSOs must be very careful to make sure the department has formally agreed to accept the donation in these circumstances, since there are university forms that need to be completed by the department and receipts that must be provided by the university to the donor in order for the gift to be completed.
+- RSOs must be very careful to make sure the department is authorized and has formally agreed to accept the donation in these circumstances, since there are university forms that need to be completed by the department and receipts that must be provided by the university to the donor in order for the gift to be completed.

 Tax Advice Resources